 Whale watching excursions are offered in Los Cabos from December 15 to March 15.
 These giant marine mammals can put on quite a spectacle.
 It's well worth seeing, so if you're traveling during the whale watching season, do schedule an excursion.

-Birds: Although Mexico offers wonderful opportunities for birding year-round, the winter months offer the best chance to see both migratory and endemic species, so it's the favorite time for birders to plan their trips.
+Birds:are plentiful in Mexico year-round, but the winter months offer the best chance to see both migratory and endemic species, so it's the favorite time for birders to plan their trips.

 High Season Travel